techservicesillinois/terraform-aws-cloudwatch-alarm/README.md

 The following attributes are exported:

-* `alarm_arn` – List consisting of ARNs of each alarm managed by the module.
+* `metric_alarms` – List consisting of ARNs of each CloudWatch metric alarm managed by the module.

+* `subscriptions` – List containing the subscriptions managed for the SNS topic.
+The format of each member of this list is `protocol:endpoint`.

-* `topic_arn` - ARN of the SNS alarm topic for this service.
+* `topic` - ARN of the SNS topic used for this service.